Understanding and Detecting Hateful Content using Contrastive Learning: Dataset

 \section{Dataset}

-Our work focuses on 4chan, particularly the Politically Incorrect board (/pol/). /pol/ is the main board for discussing world events and politics and is infamous for the spread of conspiracy theories~\cite{zannettou2017web,tuters2018post} and racist/hateful content~\cite{hine2017kek,zannettou2020quantitative}.
-We collect the data about posts on /pol/ using the publicly available dataset released by~\citet{papasavva2020raiders}; the dataset includes textual data about 134.5M posts shared on /pol/ between June 2016 and November 2019.
-Our work focuses on the period between July 1, 2016, and December 31, 2017 (to match the time period of the image dataset mentioned below), including 66,383,955 posts We complement the above dataset with the image dataset collected by~\citet{zannettou2020quantitative}.
+We collect the data about posts on 4chan's /pol/ using the publicly available dataset released by~\citet{papasavva2020raiders}; the dataset includes textual data about 134.5M posts shared on /pol/ between June 2016 and November 2019.
+Our work focuses on the period between July 1, 2016, and December 31, 2017 (to match the time period of the image dataset mentioned below), including 66,383,955 posts.
+We complement the above dataset with the image dataset collected by~\citet{zannettou2020quantitative}.
 The dataset includes 5,859,439 images shared alongside /pol/ posts between July 1, 2016, and December 31, 2017.
 Overall, our dataset comprises all textual and image activity on /pol/ between July 1, 2016, and December 31, 2017, including 66M posts and 5.8M images.